silvacms/documentation/source/silva/layout/index.rst

-      For instance, you could imagine a content provider called ``content``, which is going to display the name and email of people for the imaginary *Subscription* content type on the ``index`` page.
-On the ``search`` page of the same content type, it an another content provider of the same name will render a search box to search people in the subscription type.
+      For instance, you could imagine a content provider called ``content``, which is going to display the name and email of people for an imaginary *Subscription* content type on the ``index`` page.
+On the ``search`` page of the same content type, is an another content provider of the same name, will render a search box to search people in the subscription type.

    *viewlet manager*
-      A viewlet manager is basicly a content provider which can contains viewlets.
+      A viewlet manager is basicly a content provider which can contain viewlets.

    *viewlet*
       .. image:: viewlets.png
          :alt: Viewlets
          :align: right

-      A viewlet is a template, or Python code, which render a piece of HTML which can be inserted in a viewlet manager, for a given template and content type.
-The typical use is when you want to have blocks where actions, or other codes can register freely to it.
-You could imagine having a colunm on your layout, where layout parts can register dependly of the content.
+      A viewlet is a template, or Python code, which renders a piece of HTML which can be inserted in a viewlet manager, for a given template and content type.
+The typical use is when you want to have blocks where actions, or other code can freely register it.
+You could imagine having a colunm on your layout, where layout parts can register dependently of the content.

 The Porto Layout
 ----------------

-It's a default and simple layout shipped with ``silva.core.layout``.
-Its purpose is to contains default CSS for Silva Documents, and be easilly overriden to implement your own layout.
+Is a default and simple layout shipped with ``silva.core.layout``.
+Its purpose is to contain default CSS for Silva Documents, and be easily overriden to implement your own layout.

 Layout Howto
 ------------

-The next part will document the layout framework as more or like an howto.
-It will the reference on how to build a new layout for Silva as well.
+The next part will document the layout framework as a howto.
+It will be a reference on how to build a new layout for Silva as well.

 .. toctree::
    :maxdepth: 2